 - Or you didn’t re-certify

-For those subjected to the Part B late enrollment penalty, your penalty won’t be waived and it can increase.
-This penalty is calculated based on the current premium.
+For those subjected to the Part B late enrollment penalty, your penalty will increase since the penalty is calculated based on the current premium.

-How Do I Pay My Medicare Part B Premium Bill
+How Do I Pay My Medicare Part B Premium?

 If the credit or debit card you use only has month and year, leave the day field blank on the payment coupon.

-You must submit payments with the coupon filled out on the bottom.
+You must submit payments with the form filled out on the bottom.
 When the bottom portion is incomplete, payment may not be processed.

-Be sure to sign the payment coupon before submitting it to the address above.
+Be sure to sign the payment form before submitting it to the address above.